BUILD FRONTIERS: MANIFESTO

 You – the brightest minds, the boldest dreamers, the relentless builders of the new generation – must build frontiers.

+To reject the consensus.
 To fight against the natural regression to the mean.

 To pursue dreams!
+To pursue near-impossibles!

-2) To push towards human progressivism and a new age of scientific renaissance.
+To imagine a future beyond the constraints of our present.
+To push towards human progressivism and a new age of scientific renaissance.

 Deeptech is difficult.